Ahoy, Swashbucklers!

 2020–Present: Digital Necromancy Circuit benders like us raise these electronic spirits from their watery graves, turning their perfect anti-skip systems into instruments of beautiful chaos.
 What was once protection becomes our weapon of choice for sonic exploration.

-Welcome to the VCB-SKPPR Fleet
+Welcome to the VCB-SKPR Fleet